StenlyTU/LFCS-official/stuff/EssentialCommands.md

   - demo ALL=(ALL:ALL)      ***ALL***
     ​           The last "ALL" indicates these rules apply to all commands.

-  Whit this row inserted in sudo configuration, demo user can execute this command:
+  With this row inserted in sudo configuration, demo user can execute this command:

   `sudo -u user command`